aborn/emacs.d/README.md

 3. other comands
 	* C-x C-j  erase buffer
-	* C-x C-a  copy a whole line
+	* C-x C-l  copy a whole line
 	* C-i      just one space
 	* C-o      switch to other window
 	* C-x C-g  goto a specific line